 These seals remain during transport to the devices’ individual polling locations, with the addition of other physical security measures and separate chain of custody practices for transportation personnel, when said personnel differ from those primarily responsible for the machines’ security.

-During live voting, if machines at polling places and One Stop sites have been determined to be secure, these machines have all sensitive areas secured with more tamper-proof seals during the actual voting process.
+During live voting, if machines at polling places and One Stop sites have been determined to be secure (i.e. the seals are determined to be those that were attached when the machines were transported), these machines have all sensitive areas secured with more tamper-proof seals during the actual voting process.
 Any seal attached is recorded, and any seal removed is checked.

-A simple way to explain this process is that any time after L&A Testing, the machines are locked and sealed with recorded tamper-proof seals, with the locations of the seals contingent upon whether or not the machine is in active use.
+A simple way to explain this and prior described transportation processes is that any time after L&A Testing, the machines are locked and sealed with recorded tamper-proof seals, with the locations of the seals contingent upon whether or not the machine is in active use.
 This practice remains in place until after the machines’ final return home post-election.

 On Election Night, totals from each individual precinct machine as well as totals from One Stop Early Voting machines and the DS850 Central Count Tabulator are read in to be aggregated.
 These totals are immediately compared individually to their corresponding paper tapes, just like during L&A Testing.

 These totals are also compared against known numbers of issued and returned ballots from One Stop Early Voting and Absentee by Mail, and ATV (Authorization to Vote) form numbers from each precinct polling place, respectively.
-This is to ensure that each county has the same number of people recorded as having voted as they have ballots recorded as having passed through machines, because those two counts are kept separate.
+This is to ensure that each county has the same number of people recorded as having voted as they have ballots recorded as having passed through machines, because those two counts are kept separate to maintain vote secrecy.

 If major inconsistencies remain after these processes, a reexamination of the Election in question, either statewide or in part, including for individual contests, can be ordered by the State Board or the courts.
 However, if this process is initiated by those outside the system (political parties, candidate representatives, private citizens, or organizations comprised of private citizens) there are specific legal methods by which this must be done.

-Currently the only way to become involved in voting machine security in Alamance County (and in the state in general) is to put an application in as a poll worker and work one’s way up to Judge.
+Currently the only way to become involved in voting machine security in Alamance County (and in North Carolina in general), aside from seeking a full time position with the county or state, is to put an application in as a poll worker and work one’s way up to Judge.
 Judges, particularly Chief Judges, are afforded some voting equipment chain of custody related responsibilities if protecting the integrity of voting equipment is one’s passion.

 It is important to keep in mind that those positions involve a lot of trust that must be earned and/or vouched for, and there is no wiggle room for acting outside of statutory responsibilities.
 Any decision in such a position to explore machine security or functionality outside of the bounds of one’s responsibilities could result in criminal charges.